nipun-goyal/Residential-Energy-Consumption-Prediction/README.md

 Post feature selection, the original number of 428 features were reduced to 216 features.

 ## Baseline Models
 Supervised learning usually starts with linear models.
-Hence, linear models coupled with ensemble methods were built and then trained using the defauly hyperparameters to form our baseline models.
+Hence, linear models coupled with ensemble methods were built and then trained using the default hyperparameters to form our baseline models.
 If we were to fit the model with the training set while evaluated with the test set, we obtained only a single sample point of evaluation with one test set.
 How can we be sure it is an accurate evaluation, rather than a value too low or too high by chance?
 If we have two models, and found that one model is better than another based on the evaluation, how can we know this is also not by chance?

 Hence, cross validation technique was used to evaluate each model multiple times with different dataset and average score was considered for the decision to choose the final model candidate for evaluation on holdout dataset or test dataset.
 Cross validation uses k-fold to resample the same dataset multiple times and pretend they are different.
 With cross validation, as we are evaluating the model, or hyperparameter, the model has to be trained from scratch, each time, without reusing the training result from previous attempts.

 ![Baseline Models1](imgs/baseline_models.png)
 ![Baseline Models2](imgs/baseline_model_metrics.PNG)

 Above, we evaluated each of the models multiple times with different dataset using cross validation process.
-From the dataframe and box plots above, we can see that the baseline models more or less perform similar.
+From the table and box plot presented above, we can see that the baseline models more or less perform similar.
 Let's re-run cross validation after tuning the model hyperparameters

 ## Hyperparameter Tuning & Model Comparison
 For the purpose of fine tuning the hyperparameters, `GridSearchCV` was utlized.
 A cross validation fold of 5 was choosen across 6 models and results can be observed in the snippets below: